 What is TE form?
 TE form is one conjugation form of a Japanese verb.
 People use TE form to create various expressions in Japanese.
-Once you master TE form, it will greatly expand your Japanese communication skills.
+Once you master the TE form, it will greatly expand your Japanese communication skills.

 How Do I Use TE Form?

 What do I mean that TE form is used to create expressions?
 Let me show you some examples.

 When you make an expression “please eat” in English, you leave the verb “eat” as is and simply add “please” before that.
 Right?
 This is English.

 If you want to make the same expression in Japanese, now you need to use the TE form.
 The verb “eat” is たべる TABERU in Japanese, but it’s the plain form of the verb, so we need to change that into the TE form, which is たべて TABETE.
 And add ください KUDASAI after that.

 So, “please eat” in Japanese is たべてください TABETE KUDASAI.
 Keep in mind that it’s not たべるください TABERU KUDASAI.

 So, this 食べて is the TE form of the verb “eat.”